dynamicexpresso/DynamicExpresso/README.md

 ### Variables

-Variables can be used inside your expressions using the `Interpreter.SetVariable` method:
+Variables can be used inside expressions with `Interpreter.SetVariable` method:

 	var target = new Interpreter()
                     .SetVariable("myVar", 23);